 3. Over Thinking

 Obsessive thinking causes your brain and body to get into the fight or flight state, which leads to stress.
 Therefore, feeding your mind with negative thoughts repeatedly can ruin your mental health.
+Negative thoughts such us my girlfriend cheated on me or I’m too fat, or ‘i’m not rich enough ‘ can only bring you frustration.

 This is because it raises your heart and breathing rates and causes your body to produce stress hormones that include cortisol and adrenaline, which ruins your emotional and physical health.